Multi-family food and yard waste requirements

 You will need to find an on-site location to store your complex's food and yard waste.
 The location should be easy for your residents to use and have enough containers so that they are not overflowing between collection days.

-There is a wide range of multi-family layouts, so the look of this space will vary from complex to complex.
+There is a wide range of recommended layouts at multi-family complexes, so the look of this space will vary from building to building.
 You will not generate more garbage by separating food and yard waste.
-By diverting this material, you will be reducing the amount of garbage left over.
+In fact, by diverting this material, the amount of garbage left over will be reduced.

 We recommend speaking to a collection company who can help you find a suitable storage location.

-Food and yard waste diversion will be a new program for your multi-family complex.
-Residents will need to be informed of the food and yard waste opportunity available to them.
+A food and yard waste diversion program is required at your multi-family complex.
+Residents need to be informed of the food and yard waste opportunity available to them, and how to use the program.

-You will also need to inform your residents of the list of food and yard waste materials that can be collected and the proper method for preparing and sorting waste material for collection.
+You will also need to inform your residents of the list of food and yard waste materials that are accepted in the program, and the proper method for preparing and sorting material for collection.

-This information needs to be shared at least annually, and when a new resident moves in.
-A letter template for residents is available on multi-family tools and resources.
+This information needs to be shared at least once per year, and when a new resident moves in.
+Find a letter template for residents on Multi-family Diversion Resources.

-You can also check our program tips page for suggestions to help promote a food and yard waste program in your building.
+You can also check our Multi-family Program Tips for suggestions to help promote a food and yard waste program in your building.